 Refer Custom User Defined Types article for more information about custom types.

-Unlike enumerators and types classes can only be created in separate class modules.
+Unlike enumerations and types classes can only be created in separate Visual Basic class modules.

 Classes are reference types and must be initiated with new keyword and reference must be assigned using Set keyword.

 Refer Classes article for more information about classes.